 As you look at the figures below, remember that annual sales do not equal profit.
 It does not take into account any of the businesses’ expenses.

 Full-time and Part-Time

 How do this year’s sales compare to sales reported by our survey takers in previous years?
 Well, there are some variations, as this multi-year comparison shows.
 But overall, a little less than half of the small businesses who visit our site report earnings of under $50,000.

 While this graph isn’t broken down by length of time in business or whether the businesses are part-time or full-time, in general, the lowest earners tend to be startups and part-time businesses.

 US Government Statistics

 How does the information we gathered stack up against data from other sources?
-Because we used different income ranges than other sources and didn’t sort our data by nonemployers vs employers as government agencies do, there’s no way to draw direct comparisons.
-But a he average nonemployer (excluding C-corporations) had receipts of $47,000. in 2017.
+Because we used different income ranges than other sources and didn’t sort our data by non-employers vs. employers as government agencies do, there’s no way to draw direct comparisons.
+But a December 2020 report from the Office of Advocacy shows that as of 2017, the average nonemployer (excluding C-corporations) had receipts of $47,000.
 However, there were some significant differences by demographic group.
-The report found that the average of receipts for women ($27,000), veteran ($42,000), African American ($22,000), and Hispanic ($36,000) nonemployers were well below the national average.
-Both Asian and White nonemployers individually averaged $48,000 in receipts.from the Office of Advocacy shows that as of 2017, t
+The report found that the average of receipts for women ($27,000), veteran ($42,000), African-American ($22,000), and Hispanic ($36,000) non-employers were well below the national average.
+Both Asian and white non-employers individually averaged $48,000 in receipts.

-Census data also shows that few small businesses have high sales.
-According to the 2016, the average annual sales for the nation’s million nonemployers was only $46,978.
-In fact, a 2016 found that 45% of the nonemployers had revenues of less than $25,000 a year.
+Census data also show that few small businesses have high sales.
+According to the 2016 U.S. Census statistics, the average annual sales for the nation’s million non-employers was only $46,978.
+In fact, a 2016 Federal Reserve Banks report found that 45% of the non-employers had revenues of less than $25,000 a year.